 Harran's traditional 'beehive' adobe buildings, constructed entirely without wood.

-The nomadic life style and the climatic conditions had forced people to adopt a building form which can be built easily like a tent but which resists heat and cold.
+The nomadic lifestyle and the climatic conditions had forced people to adopt a building form that can be built easily like a tent but which resists heat and cold.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer